 Check the file name on the remote system and correct it.
+Repeat the command.

 143 Request <Request id>.
 Remote system: Attributes could not be modified

 The properties of the file could not be modified as desired in the command.
 Possible reasons are: